PhilipMay/may-la-hugo/content/en/linux/btrfs.md

 ## Tasks

 ### Check redundancy (after a replaced disk)
-- use `btrfs filesystem usage -T` to check if all data, metadata and system is not "single" stored
+- use `btrfs filesystem usage -T <path>` to check if all data, metadata and system is not "single" stored
 - fix this with `btrfs balance start -dconvert=raid1,soft -mconvert=raid1,soft /mnt/btrfs`
 - see https://wiki.tnonline.net/w/Btrfs/Replacing_a_disk